si3nloong/rx/README.md

 ReactiveX is a new, alternative way of asynchronous programming to callbacks, promises, and deferred.
 It is about processing streams of events or items, with events being any occurrences or changes within the system.
 A stream of events is called an [Observable](http://reactivex.io/documentation/contract.html).

 An operator is a function that defines an Observable, how and when it should emit data.
-The list of operators covered is available [here](README.md#supported-operators-in-rxgo).
+The list of operators covered is available [here](README.md#).

 ## Why another RxGo?

-- The official [RxGo](https://github.com/ReactiveX/RxGo) library. is not maintainable anymore.
+- The official [RxGo](https://github.com/ReactiveX/RxGo) library is not maintainable anymore.
-- Support Go generics by default.
+- Go generics by default.
-- Use iterator pattern from Go which available since [Go 1.23](https://go.dev/blog/go1.23).
+- Utilise iterator pattern from Go which available since [Go 1.23](https://go.dev/blog/go1.23).
+- No extra dependencies, everything using standard lib.

 ## Examples